 The Bank operates both a Bank Personal Accident and the Workmen's Compensation Insurance covers for the benefit of its employees.
-It also operates a contributory pension plan in line with the Pension Reform Act.
+It also operates a contributory pension plan in line with the Pension Reform Act ealth and safety regulations are in force within the Bank's premises.

-3. Employee Involvement and Training
+iii) Employee Involvement and Training

-The Bank is committed to keeping employees fully informed as much as possible regarding the Bank's performance, progress and seekin
+The Bank is committed to keeping employees fully informed as much as possible regarding the Bank's performance, progress and seeking.